Last Updated on May 11, 2021

 Most articles on this topic include options that require you to spend more money.
 That’s not the point of saving.
 Buying a fuel efficient car just to save gas money?
 Replacing all your kitchen appliances with energy efficiency options even if the originals still have a few good years left?
 These methods of ‘saving money’ aren’t likely to save you money for years and years to come.
 So here are 45 creative, reasonable, and realistic ways to help you save money without breaking the bank.

 Before you dive into any other strategy to help you save money, it’s essential that saving is included in your budget.
 It’s a personal finance golden rule for a reason: pay yourself first.

 2. Automate your savings

 Let’s be honest, developing the habit of saving money is difficult, but the harder part is sticking with it.
-Automating your savings with the help of investment platforms like Betterment can be a big help.
+Automating your savings with the help of investment platforms like M1 Finance and Betterment can be a big help.
 These automation settings allow you to move any extra money in your checking account (above a threshold you set) directly into an investment fund of your choice.